Masks and the Impostor Syndrome T-Shirt

 For thousands of years, people have been wearing masks either for rituals, ceremonies, ornamentation or for practical purposes.

-Humanity has also been wearing other sort of masks, as emotional masks, to hide behind because of fear.
+Humanity has also been wearing other sorts of masks, such as emotional masks, to hide behind because of fear.

 What are Emotional Masks